Frequently Asked Questions

 The following paragraph must appear in any research that uses HILDA Survey data:

-Including the above statement is a requirement of the Deed of Licence or Deed of Confidentiality that you signed to obtain the HILDA Survey data.
+Including the above statement is a requirement of the terms and conditions set out in the Confidentiality Deed Poll signed when you obtained the HILDA Survey data.

 The following reference is also suggested if you wish to refer to the design of HILDA: